 Figure 19 shows the two apodization functions used by CIRS.
 In the spatial domain an apodization functions f is applied to the interferogram by pointwise multiplication.
 In the spectral domain, this convolves the spectrum with a smoothing function F (columns 2&4).
 So:

-= FFTI×f (22)
+S*F= FFTI×f (22)

 where f and F are a Fourier pair.
 The boxcar function corresponds to the ‘no apodization’ case, and results in a sharply-peaked spectral line (the Instrumental Line Shape, or ILS, is a sinc function, (sinx)/x with significant side-lobes, or ‘ripples’.
 However application of the Hamming apodization function reduces the side-lobes very substantially, at the cost of widening the main lineshape.
 Quantitatively the FWHM of the Hamming-apodized ILS is (0.907/0.603) or 50% greater than for the sinc function, while the distance to first ‘null’ (x-axis crossing of the ILS) has doubled.
 This latter quantity is sometimes loosely referred to as the Rayleigh definition for spectral resolution, although Rayleigh’s definition technically referred to diffraction-limited imaging (when the maximum of the image of one point source falls on the first minimum of the second point source).